-applications can clearly identify black grouse conservation as an objective in the forest plan or management plan.
-The plan should detail the specific habitat work proposed to improve the habitat for black grouse Or • applications include the active management of adjacent or integral, open ground habitats for the benefit of black grouse Or • applications, in 'core' areas, include capital items for fence removal or fence marking to minimise collision risk for black grouse Delivery of option benefits - capercaillie 1 POINT - for applications that meet the eligibility requirements but do not deliver any of the benefits detailed below.
-3 POINTS - for applications that provide one or more of the following in addition to meeting the eligibility requirements: applications in 'core' areas (refer to Forestry Commission Scotland's Action for Capercaillie), which include an associated forest plan or management plan, with capercaillie as a clear management objective.
-The plan must describe how you propose to maintain and increase suitable habitats and be supported by the capercaillie project officer 5 POINTS - for applications that meet one of the three-point criteria above and the criteria below: applications in areas designated as Special Protection Areas (SPA) for capercaillie (refer to Forestry Commission Scotland's Action for Capercaillie) Supplementary point - additional benefit - capercaillie 1 POINT - will be awarded, as an additional point, where:
+• applications, in 'core' areas, include capital items for fence removal or fence marking to minimise collision risk for black grouse

+Delivery of option benefits - capercaillie

+- 1 POINT for applications that meet the eligibility requirements but do not deliver any of the benefits detailed below. - 3 POINTS for applications that provide one or more of the following in addition to meeting the eligibility requirements: - applications in 'core' areas (refer to the FCS Grants & Regulations FGS (2014-20) Eligibility/ Scoring Criteria folder in the Forestry Commission Scotland Map Viewer), which include an associated forest plan or management plan, with capercaillie as a clear management objective.
+The plan must describe how you propose to maintain and increase suitable habitats and be supported by the capercaillie project officer - 5 POINTS for applications that meet one of the three-point criteria above and the criteria below: - applications in areas designated as Special Protection Areas (SPA) for capercaillie (speak to your local woodland officer)

+Supplementary point - additional benefit - capercaillie

-applications, in 'core' areas, include capital items for fence removal or fence marking to minimise collision risk for capercaillie How to claim We will pay grants for up to five years for each year that your contract is covered by a Forest Plan or Management Plan.
+- 1 POINT will be awarded, as an additional point, where: - applications, in 'core' areas, include capital items for fence removal or fence marking to minimise collision risk for capercaillie

+How to claim

+We will pay grants for up to five years for each year that your contract is covered by a Forest Plan or Management Plan.
 If your Forest Plan or Management Plan expires during the five years of your contract you must ensure that it is renewed in time to be able to continue making annual claims.
 We cannot pay your claim for any claim year that is not covered by a Forest Plan or Management Plan.

 You must claim this grant on your Single Application Form.

 You must submit an annual monitoring form that records the date, method, time spent, number and species controlled.
 The form must contain a map showing the trap and cull locations.

 You must complete the template and submit this with your claim.
 Keep all related records for checking by our woodland officers as evidence of work done.